Petroplus in rescue talks with unnamed oil group

 Data last week showing France's jobless rate at a 12-year high will likely make the government more anxious to preserve jobs at Petit Couronne.

-A company insider told Reuters that Petroplus has appointed an external auditor to value the business, come up with a cost-cutting program and identify its most profitable assets for potential disposal.
+A company insider told Reuters that Petroplus has appointed an external auditor to value the business, come up with a cost-cutting programme and identify its most profitable assets for potential disposal.

 Petroplus and its lenders and auditors have been locked in meeting rooms for days and a plan could emerge early next week after a key meeting this Friday, the insider said.